amberYYX/SmashHit_simple/README.md

 # SmashHit_simple
-This is a Unity project.
+This is a Unity group project.
 We imitate a mature game `Smash Hit`, this is a simple one.

-游戏主要实现模块

-- 登录界面GUI
-- 通关界面GUI
-- 音效

-- 角色动画
-- 摄影机跟踪
-- 场景搭建

-- 碰撞

-- 碰撞音效
-- 碰撞积分
+In this project, I am mainly responsible for the collision, which includes the maya model making, collision detection, relevant sound trigger and so on.

+The functions We finished are as followed:

+  -Scene construction
+  -GUI design
+  -Character animation
+  -Camera tracking
+  -Sound effect
+  -Collision effect